 Asthma can be made worse by physical exertion.
 Provocation of bronchospasm by excercise is probably operative to some extent on every asthmatic patient and in some it may be only trigger mechanism that will produce symptoms.

-SYMPTOMATIC REPRESENTATION OF ASTHMA.
+SYMPTOMATIC PRESENTATION OF ASTHMA.

-In its most typical form asthma is an episodic disease and all three symptoms co exist.
+In its most typical form asthma is an episodic disease and all three symptoms co-exist.

 It is seen that the attacks often occur at night, may be due to fluctuations in airway receptor thresholds that may result from circadian variations in the circulating levels of endogenous catecholamines and histamine.

-Attacks may also abruptly follow exposure to a specific allergen, physical exertion, a viral respiratory infection or
+Attacks may also abruptly follow exposure to a specific allergen, physical exertion, a viral respiratory infection or emotional excitement.